jesse-c/personal-site/priv/notes/serialise-deserialise-enum-from-rust-to-swift.md

 ---
 Between Rust and Serde and Swift and `Codable`, it's _relatively_ easy to serialise and deserialise between the 2, using JSON.
 Whilst there aren't shared definitions through a common format, such as Protobuf or MessagePack, for simple data it looks to be maintainable.

-`serde_derive` and `Codable` deally save you writing encoders/serialisers and decoders/deserialisers.
+`serde_derive` and `Codable` ideally save you writing encoders/serialisers and decoders/deserialisers.
 For Rust → Swift, I've so far had to write a decoder for enums with named associated values.
 Both Rust and Swift use nth-indexing for unnamed associated values, so I don't _think_ it would be too hard.
 Without associated values, decoding worked without having to write anything for decoding.

 Here are small snippets of the types and decoder.